OfficeDev/office-js-docs-pr/docs/outlook/apis.md

 As we add new APIs, the URL to Office.js will stay the same.
 We will change the version in the URL only if we break an existing API behavior.

 > [!IMPORTANT]
-> When developing an add-in for any Office host application, reference the JavaScript API for Office from inside the `<head>` section of the page.
+> When developing an add-in for any Office host application, reference the Office JavaScript API from inside the `<head>` section of the page.
 This ensures that the API is fully initialized prior to any body elements.
 Office hosts require that add-ins initialize within 5 seconds of activation.
 Crossing this threshold results in the add-in being declared unresponsive and an error message is displayed to the user.

 ## Requirement sets